Quantum Approaches to Consciousness

 Velmans (2002, 2009) has developed a similar approach, backed up with empirical material from psychology, and Strawson (2003) has proposed a “real materialism” which uses a closely related scheme.
 Another proponent of dual-aspect thinking is Chalmers (1996), who considers the possibility that the underlying, psychophysically neutral level of description could be best characterized in terms of information.

 Before proceeding further, it should be emphasized that many present-day approaches prefer to distinguish between first-person and third-person perspectives rather than mental and material states.
 This terminology serves to highlight the discrepancy between immediate conscious experiences (“qualia”) and their description, be it behavioral, neural, or biophysical.
 The notion of the “hard problem” of consciousness research refers to bridging the gap between first-person experience and third-person accounts of it.
 In the present contribution, mental conscious states are implicitly assumed to be related to first-person experience.
 This does not mean, however, that the problem of how to define consciousness precisely is considered as resolved.
-Ultimately, it will be (at least) as difficult to define a mental state in rigorous terms as it is to define a material state.
+Ultimately, it will be (at least) as difficult to define a mental state in rigorous terms as it is to define a material state rigorously.

 3. Quantum Brain

 In this section, some popular approaches for applying quantum theory to brain states will be surveyed and compared, most of them speculative, with varying degrees of elaboration and viability.
 Section 3.1 addresses three different neurophysiological levels of description, to which particular quantum approaches refer.
-Subsequently, the individual approaches themselves will be discussed — Section 3.2: Stapp, Section 3.3: Vitiello and Freeman, Section 3.4: Beck and Eccles, Section 3.5: Penrose and Hameroff.
+Subsequently, the individual approaches themselves will be presented and discussed — Section 3.2: Stapp, Section 3.3: Vitiello and Freeman, Section 3.4: Beck and Eccles, Section 3.5: Penrose and Hameroff.
+For this purpose, the philosophical distinctions A/B (Section 2) and the neurophysiological distinctions addressed in Section 3.1 will serve as guidelines to classify the respective quantum approaches in a systematic way.
+However, some preliminary qualifications concerning different ways to use quantum theory are in order.

 A second category includes approaches that use the status quo of present-day quantum theory to describe neurophysiological and/or neuropsychological processes.
-Among these approaches, the one with the longest history was initiated by von Neumann in the 1930s, later taken up by Wigner, and currently championed by Stapp.
+Among these approaches, the one with the longest history was initiated by von Neumann in the 1930s, later taken up by Wigner, and then championed by Stapp.
 It can be roughly characterized as the proposal to consider intentional conscious acts as intrinsically correlated with physical state reductions.
 Another fairly early idea dating back to Ricciardi and Umezawa in the 1960s is to treat mental states, particularly memory states, in terms of vacuum states of quantum fields.
-A prominent proponent of this approach at present is Vitiello.
+A prominent proponent of this approach is Vitiello.
 Finally, there is the idea suggested by Beck and Eccles in the 1990s, according to which quantum mechanical processes, relevant for the description of exocytosis at the synaptic cleft, can be influenced by mental intentions.

 The third category refers to further developments or generalizations of present-day quantum theory.
 An obvious candidate in this respect is the proposal by Penrose to relate elementary conscious acts to gravitation-induced reductions of quantum states.
 Ultimately, this requires the framework of a future theory of quantum gravity which is far from having been developed.
 Together with Penrose, Hameroff has argued that microtubuli might be the right place to look for such state reductions.